-A growing trend has been observed over the last year or more with respect to the delivery times for medium and large orders for data and products from the EUMETSAT Data Centre.
-This is the consequence of the increasing number of orders overall, as shown in slides 57 and 58 in this report.
+A growing trend has been observed, over the last year or more, with respect to the delivery times for medium and large orders for data and products from the EUMETSAT Data Centre.
+This is the consequence of the increasing number of orders overall, as shown in slides 58 and 59 in this report.
 As an initiative to improve data access in the longer-term, EUMETSAT is developing a new portfolio of data access services which will significantly enhance the range of data and imagery available via the Internet.
-These new services will start a pilot phase later this year and open to all users.
-It should be noted, however, that no 'operational-level' service will be guaranteed, although the user helpdesk will be on hand to help users with any queries.
+These new services started a pilot phase in September.